80/twenty

 Surrender

 There are two types of surrendering: surrender with and surrender without.
 It is so hard to know which is the better path.
-Without echoes courage, with whispers compassion.
+Without calls courage, with whispers compassion.
 Both demand acceptance, which is the hardest part.
 But sometimes the struggle simply needs to end.

 A large fall.